-The tradition of putting flowers for the casket is typically reserved for the immediate family members who made the funeral arrangement.
-If you are an extended family member, distant relative or close family friend, it may be more appropriate to buy a smaller floral arrangement.
+The tradition of putting flowers on the casket is typically reserved for the immediate family members who made the funeral arrangement.
+Buying a smaller floral arrangement may be more appropriate if you are an extended family member, distant relative, or close family friend.

 Where should funeral flowers be sent?

 If you are a relative of the deceased, it is appropriate to send your flowers to the funeral, or you may take your flowers to the graveside.
 If you knew the deceased well, you could send sympathy flowers to the home.
-If you’re a friend or colleague, it is better to send flowers to the family home.
+If you’re a friend or colleague, sending flowers to the family home is better.

 Is it okay to send flowers or plants to the deceased family home?

 Sending flowers to the family home is a beautiful way to express your sympathy.
 You can send flowers to the house immediately or after a week or longer.
-Flowers can be a reminder that friends are thinking of them at the time of loss.
+Flowers can remind that friends are thinking of them at the time of loss.

 When should funeral flowers be delivered?